Eaternity/eaternity-website/_posts/foodprint/0000-01-01-saving-the-planet.md

 			1/3 of global greenhouse emissions are related to the food supply chain.
 How and what we eat contributes more to global warming than the world’s shipping and transportation industry.
 Over 80% of emissions caused by our food supply incur at production11, with the most important contributors being deforestation (38%), peat degradation (11%) and direct emissions from agriculture (50%) of which most are related to livestock, fertilizer and manure management and rice production.
 The exact contribution of different sources of greenhouse gas emissions in agriculture are shown in figure 1.1.
 			 </p>
 			 <p>
 			 In agriculture, the greenhouse gases methane and nitrous oxide play an important role (see figure 1.2).
 Compared to carbon dioxide, methane has a 28-fold and nitrous oxide a 265-fold stronger impact on global warming.
 Methane is produced by microorganisms in the stomach of cows and sheep.
 They support the ruminant’s digestion.
 This process is called enteric fermentation.
 But methane emissions also originate in rice paddies, where waterlogged soil supports rapid bacteria growth.
 These bacteria produce methane.
 Nitrous oxide is related to synthetic and organic fertilizer use and manure management.
 Fertilizer that is not absorbed by plants is either washed out by rainfall or turned into nitrous oxide by bacteria and released into the atmosphere.
-CO₂ is emitted when fossile energy is used to produce synthetic fertilizers when machines work the land.
+CO₂ is emitted when fossil energy is used to produce synthetic fertilizers when machines work the land.
 Also clear-cutting forests to obtain farm land releases large amounts of CO₂.
 			 </p>

     		<a href="#references"><button>Learn more</button></a>